rapidsai/cudf/java/README.md

 because that jar can only be used with a single version of the CUDA runtime.

-There is experimental work to try and remove that requirement but it is not fully functionaly you can build RMM and cuDF with `-DCUDA_STATIC_RUNTIME=ON` when running cmake, and similarly -DCUDA_STATIC_RUNTIME=ON when running maven.
+There is experimental work to try and remove that requirement but it is not fully functional you can build RMM and cuDF with `-DCUDA_STATIC_RUNTIME=ON` when running cmake, and similarly `-DCUDA_STATIC_RUNTIME=ON` when running maven.
 This will statically link in the CUDA runtime and result in a jar with no classifier that should run on any host that has a version of the driver new enough to support the runtime that this was built with.
-Unfortunely libnvrtc is still required for runtime code generation which also is tied to a specific version of cuda.
+Unfortunately `libnvrtc` is still required for runtime code generation which also is tied to a specific version of cuda.

 To build with maven for dynamic linking you would run.